 The problem (1) It is very common to see broken wheel studs on Spitfires and GT6s - the cars came from the factory on rather small 3/8 inch UNF studs and over the years many have become fatigued and they can break (see below).
 (2) Alloy wheels often require longer wheel studs.

 Typical sheared Spitfire wheel stud on a road car

 The solution The kit consists of 16 x M12 thread wheel studs and chromed, open backed nuts.
 They are a straight replacement on all the cars listed and as well as being longer, are far stronger than those originally fitted on small Triumphs.
 Highly recommended for any form of competition use.
 Longer studs also allow the use of spacers behind the wheel or alloy wheels, where the wheel is often much thicker than on the steel wheel it is replacing.

-The kit consists of 16 new studs and 16 new chrome plated, open-backed nuts
+Left picture compares uprated nut and stud to standard one.
+The kit consists of 16 new chamfered studs and 16 new chrome plated, open-backed nuts

-(dome nuts are available to order at the same price)
+(chrome dome nuts are also available at the same price)

 Beware: Wheel trims may not fit if this kit is used, however most forms of competition forbid the use of nave plates, hub caps, trim rings etc. I don't like dome nuts as they can bottom out on the stud giving a false torque reading (if this happens the studs would need to be trimmed to suit).
 Also scrutineers don't like dome nuts as they cannot see how much thread is entering the nut.
 Front hubs will have to be separated from the brake disc and rear hubs pulled from the shaft to fit this kit.